LAS VEGAS – When the United States

 exhibitors will be holding back introductions until the economic environment

-DuBravac and Adams also detailed the four main trends(previously discussed by CEA
+DuBravac and Adams also detailed the four main trends(

 they predicted would be present at this year’s CES.
 These included: